Pritam055/Poll-App-Dynamic-/README.md

-# Poll-App-Dynamic-
+# Poll-App-Dynamic(AJAX)
+=> This is my second project with django python.
 => The poll app is named dynamic cause we can add as many option for a poll as we wanted and each user can vote only once.

-=> While voting the page doesn't load as i have used ajax concept to do the job with loading the current page.
+=> While voting the page doesn't load as i have used ajax concept to do the job without loading the current page.